 From mentions on the Today Show and at New Brighton City Council meetings and nearly 10,000 "likes" for their Facebook page, the Bartz brothers and their latest snow creation have recently been all over the place.
 Here, from left, Austin and Trevor Bartz, who, along with their brother Connor (not pictured), made the 12-foot tall sea turtle made of snow that stands in their New Brighton front yard.
 (Linda E. Andersen/Bulletin)

 Bartz brothers build 11-ton sea turtle out of snow

 Photos just don't do it justice -- the 23,000-pound sea turtle made of snow that sits in Austin, Trevor and Connor Bartz's New Brighton front yard is an incredible 12-foot tall behemoth that nearly blocks the view of their home, as it towers over an SUV parked nearby in the driveway.

 The church at 3245 New Brighton Road in Arden Hills will remain, though the congregation will no longer be called Trinity Lutheran of Lake Johanna.
 The congregation held its final service Jan.
 18 and will be "reborn" as a new congregation under a different name in the future.
 (Mike Munzenrider/Bulletin)

 Congregation disbands with plans for 'rebirth' at a later date

 What began in 1941 came to an end, of sorts, on Sunday, Jan.
 18, for Trinity Lutheran Church of Lake Johanna.
 Worshippers held their final service as a congregation before closing out the ministry to rework and eventually be reborn under a different name.

-A settlement agreement reached between the Minnesota Department of Natural Resources and groups concerned about water levels in White Bear Lake could have implications for nearby cities, including Shoreview, Vadnais Heights and North St. Paul.
+A Metropolitan Council study recently referenced in a settlement agreement between the Minnesota Department of Natural Resources and two groups concerned with water levels on White Bear Lake was released Dec.
+29.